PagingMatt/flog/README.md

 ...
 ```

 Once you've applied the `Logger` functor to a `Consumer` implementation you are ready to start logging.
-As this is a _'functional-y'_ library this is done ffrom within a monad, you lift up into the monad via `Logger.return`.
+As this is a _'functional-y'_ library this is done from within a monad, you lift up into the monad via `Logger.return`.
+This lift does no logging itself.

 ```ocaml
 ...